fbpx

 Discus fish are an easy species to maintain, perfect for beginner aquarists and beautiful to behold.
 Even just one discus fish provides a colorful feature in a tank, but a habitat with several discus is really something to see!

-Their colors and demeanor make discus fish a great addition to any freshwater aquarium, even the novice.
-They are entertaining to watch, beautiful to observe and easy to care for.
+According to Aqueon, discus are regularly referred to as the “King of the Aquarium.”
+Their majestic colors and demeanor make discus fish a great addition to any freshwater aquarium, even the novice.
+They are entertaining to watch, beautiful to observe and easy to care for in a tank for discus fish.

 How Many Discus Can Be Kept Together?

-While discus cichlids don’t like to be alone, don’t forget that each fish needs at least ten gallons of water to survive.
-Therefore, a pair of adult discus fish need, at minimum, a 20-gallon tank.
+A pair of adult discus fish need, at minimum, a 20-gallon discus fish tank.
 A pair of young discus fish can thrive in a 15-gallon tank, but they will outgrow it as they mature.
 In a community tank, we suggest at least a 55-gallon aquarium ideally or go even larger with a 100-gallon fish tank.
+The discus fish tank size that you choose should reflect the number of fish you’ll have living together so that everyone has room to live safely and healthily.

 Can You Keep Discus Fish in a Community Tank?

-Yes, discus fish thrive in a community tank with other freshwater species.
+Discus fish thrive in a community tank with other freshwater species.
 The best partners for discus fish in an aquarium are calm, schooling fish, including species from the characin fish family.
+They should also be able to thrive in the same water parameters for discus fish: 82-84 degrees with a pH of 5 to 7.
 This makes it easier to set up a habitat and environment that is compatible and healthy for both species.
 When discus fish feel bullied by more aggressive species, they tend to hide from them.
 The aquarist should take notice when their discus hides from view and recognize that it is a sign that something is off in the habitat.

 What Fish Can Be Kept With Discus?